agilepro/ssofi-prolite/ClientUse.md

 ```
 loginConfig = {
-    "providerUrl": (url to identity provider api),
-    "serverUrl": (url to server auth api)
+    "serverUrl": (url to access server authentication)
 }
 ```

 The first parameter needs a structure like above.
-The `providerUrl` is the HTTP web address of the existing SSOFI server, and currently a public server is available at `https://s06.circleweaver.com/ssofi` .
 The `serverURL` is the web address of the server application that the user needs to authenticate to.
 If you are implementing a client, then this is the server side of the application that giving access to resources for that user.

+As part of the interaction, the server will put the `providerUrl` into this object which is the HTTP web address of the existing SSOFI server.
+Currently a public SSOFI server is available at `https://s06.circleweaver.com/ssofi` .

 ```